M. A. G. Osmani: Cabinet minister

 Although Osmani may have hoped to become defense minister, when the government abolished the post of commander-in-chief he retired from the Army on 7 April and was appointed Minister for Air and Inland Water Transport five days later (armed-forces personnel may not hold political office).

 Osmani resigned from the cabinet in May 1975, after the introduction of a one-party government in accordance with the fourth amendment to the constitution.
 He and Mainul Hosein resigned from the Awami League in protest of the abolition of democracy in Bangladesh by Sheikh Mujibur Rahman.
 Osmani briefly was an advisor to the president on 29 August 1975, after Rahman's assassination.

 Army chief of staff

-M. A. Rab, the first Chief of Staff of the Bangladesh Army (12 April 1971 - 7 April 1972), was promoted to major general and retired on 7 April 1972.
+M. A. Rab, the first Chief of Staff of the Bangladesh Army (12 April 1971 - 7 April 1972), was promoted to Major general and retired on 7 April 1972.
 Osmani, reportedly consulted about his successor, recommended K. M. Shafiullah.
-The four serving senior army officers who joined Mukti Bahini in March 1971 from the Pakistan Army were Salahuddin Mohammad Reza, C. R. Dutta, Ziaur Rahman and Shafiullah.
+The four serving senior army officers who joined Mukti Bahini in March 1971 from the Pakistan Army were Salahuddin Mohammad Reza, Chitta Ranjan Dutta, Ziaur Rahman and Shafiullah.

 Ziaur Rahman joined the war on 25 March 1971, and Shafiullah joined three days later.
 Although they were commissioned in the Pakistan Army on the same day (completing the 12th PMA Long Course on 18 September 1955), Rahman was above Shafiullah in the final rankings.
 Osmani disliked Rahman, and wanted to discharge him after the battle of Kamalpur.
 However, Osmani may not have made a recommendation and Shafiullah's appointment may have been a political decision.